 Another solution is adding sheet metal to raise the hood (see Happy Harold's Homemade High Hood on CJ3B.info.)

-Thanks to Andy Stock for assembling these comments.
-Thanks also to Bill Lagler and Rui Coelho for the engine photos. -- Derek Redmond
+Thanks to Andy Stock for assembling the Bulletin Board comments.
+Thanks also to Bill Lagler and Rui Coelho for the engine photos, and Jerry Formaz for his 1953 photo. -- Derek Redmond

 Return to Tech Tips on CJ3B.info.